monopolyboymeaze/socl/README.md

 > YOU MAY use the product and modify it to your use case solely for your internal production use. [sic]

 Once again, already covered within the existing copyright framework.
-Unless you're adding additional contracts or EULAs (I see you, John Deere), this isn't necessary, and if you are, then this is superceded by those contracts.
+Unless you're adding additional contracts or EULAs (we see you, John Deere), this isn't necessary, and if you are, then this is superceded by those contracts.

 > YOU MUST NOT modify the product and/or its components for any commercial purpose other than your internal production use. [sic]